Jon-Richards/jon-richards.github.io/README.md

 handled by "Action Creators" (functions that return an Action type).
 Redux-Thunk is used for more complex actions that need to dispatch multiple updates to the store.

+**Conventions**
+* Buisiness logic should go in Action Creators.
+  * Helps separate concerns.
+* The Store should consist only of reducer functions and interfaces for actions.
+  * Makes the store easier to comprehend since it is created at runtime.
+  * Helps separate concerns.
+* Reducer fnuctions may not have side effects.
+  * Ease in testing.
+  * Separation of concerns.
+  * Avoids unexpected results.
+* Stores should flat, essentially like a relational database, with associative stores if need be.
+  * Ease in testing.
+  * Makes comparisons between application state faster.
+  * Data from multiple stores is easier to compose.

 ### The View Layer
 The view layer is built with React, components are divided into two